lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 `Pipeline` document, and progressively take you through; configuring tasks, verifying configuration, specifying subsets of tasks, creating `Pipeline`\ s using composition, a basic introduction to options when running `Pipeline`\
-s, and discussing common conventions when creating `Pipelines`.
+s, and discussing common conventions when creating `Pipeline`\s.

 .. _pipeline_creating_intro: